Toxicaptain/directors-cut-rpg-discord-bot/README.md

 ### Game-specific Dice Sets

-I plan to add support for the official Outgunned dice, and possibly Outgunned Adventure and Household dice as well.
+The bot currently defaults to the official Outgunned dice emojis.
+In the future, I may add support for alternative dice sets, such as Outgunned Adventure and Household dice.
 This would be purely a visual update; there are no mechanical differences between using these dice and regular d6.

 ## Development